The favourite UK seaside destination for overseas tourists:

 Many people enjoy two deservedly popular districts: The Lanes – between the Royal Pavilion and the beach – and the North Laine area – close to the station.
 Both have excellent independently run shops, cafes and pubs.

-The most recent new attraction is the Vertical Cable Car on the beach.
+The most recent new attraction is the British Airways i360 Viewing Tower on the beach.
 This is the world’s tallest moving observation tower.
-You can see views along the coast and over the South Downs.
-Tickets cost £16 for adults, £8 for children over 4, and £13.50 for seniors.
+You can see fantastic views along the coast and over the South Downs whilst on the 25 minute ‘flight’.

 Are you looking for a holiday cottage?

 If you plan to visit Brighton you may choose to stay in a quieter place nearby.
 You could consider Rosebud Cottage in Steyning 10 miles away.
 There is a regular bus service to Brighton and frequent trains from nearby Shoreham by Sea.